optimisticside/catalyst/README.md

 Now you're ready to actually run the bot.
 You can do this by doing `node src/server.js`, which will start executing the `server.js` file in the `src` directory.
 That's all there is to running Catalyst!

 # Development
 Development is very easy on Catalyst, thanks to it's modularity.
+A majority of the code is in commands, which are split into inividual files in the `commands` directory.
+Additional sub-directories are used to indicate command categories.

 ## Commands
 Making a command can be done by just creating a JavaScript file in the `commands` sub-directory.
 All commands are classes, since Catalyst follows an object-oriented design.
 The class is constructed upon startup, and placed as a field in the main object (often called `catalyst` in code).
 This is passed as a parameter to the constuctor.
 Here's a way you could structure a command class: